Winter planting guide for a spring garden

 Winter is also a great time to plant perennials like violets.
-Be sure to prepare your bed for planting with plenty of organic matter first, and contact us for all your compost needs.
+Be sure to prepare your bed for planting with plenty of organic matter first.
+Contact us AllRound for all your compost needs.
 Try mixing aloe in with your perennials to add structure to the colour.

-Herbs like dill and coriander are best grown now, in early winter, as in summer they will go to seed very quickly.
-Try the drought and frost resistant perennial form of coriander known as Thai or Mexican coriander (Eryngium foetidum).
+Herbs like dill and coriander are best grown now, in early winter.
+If you leave it to summer they will go to seed very quickly.
+Try the drought and frost-resistant perennial form of coriander known as Thai or Mexican coriander (Eryngium foetidum).

 Vegetables to plant in winter

-Early winter is the best time to plant capsicum, leeks, lettuce, Asian greens, onion, peas, turmeric, Jerusalem artichokes and ginger.
+Early winter is the best time to plant lots of vegetables.
+Capsicum, leeks, lettuce, Asian greens, onion, peas, turmeric, Jerusalem artichokes and ginger spring to mind.